AlstonCroning/My-JavaScript-WorkSpace/Sorting_Arrays/README.md

 Language:
 Javascript

-How to run Locally:
-Open with the Web browser
-Needs JavaScript Enabled

 Output:
 Outputs to the Javascript console

+How to run Locally:
+Open with the Web browser, and makesure JavaScript is Enabled